 - Incorporating documentation, reflective practice, and teacher inquiry

-- Inclusion of ongoing professional development keeps the teaching faculty fresh, open to new ideas, and committed to the highest standards in the fields of early education and child development.
+- The inclusion of ongoing professional development keeps the teaching faculty fresh, open to new ideas and committed to the highest standards in the fields of early education and child development.

-- Participate in various in service trainings (within/outside of Tufts)
+- Participate in various in-service training (within/outside of Tufts)

 - Each class has a master teacher a graduate student teacher and a teaching assistant.
 Our highly qualified, experienced headteachers are also mentors, coaches, and supervisors for our graduate student teachers and teaching assistants.